rdsea/iCOMOTSensors/IoTCloudUnits/README.md

 It demonstrates a simple protocol interoperability bridge.

+## HTTP Push - AMQP Push

+The code is in httpAmqpGateway.
+This unit is used for protocol interoperability.
+It accepts data through HTTP REST POST and pushes the data to AMQP broker.

 ## Generic Alarm Generator

 The code is in genericalarmgenerator.
 This unit is used to simulate alarms (based on some real alarms/info in Valencia port)

 ## Simple sensor
 The code is in simplesensor directory.
 This unit is used to emulate a sensor (with realistic data provided) which sends data to console, mqtt or http sink.